 Scientific Research, Books, Articles, Columns, Lectures and Photographs

-Welcome Thanks for visiting.
-Please also visit www.sunandsky.org to see some of my science.
-See newest video clips--including music made from my UV-B and cosmic ray data--at www.youtube.com/fmims.
+More of my science is at www.sunandsky.net.
+See video clips--including music made from my UV-B and cosmic ray data--at www.youtube.com/fmims.
 Science updates and links to my weekly science column are posted on Facebook (fmims or Forrest M. Mims III) and Twitter (@fmims).
-Contact information is at the end of the text section of this page.
+I've started a science blog here.
+Email me at email@example.com.
+News

 My paper with by Dr. Lin Chambers (NASA LaRC) and Dr. David R. Brooks (IESRE) was published by the Bulletin of the American Meteorological Society (October 2011) following revisions in response to three expert reviewers.
 The paper describes a new method of measuring total column water vapor using an infrared thermometer pointed at cloud-free zenith sky.
 The paper describes 25 months of data here (Texas) and 10 days at Hawaii's Mauna Loa Observatory in June 2010.
 Abstract (with link to full PDF) is here.

 Microsoft co-founder Paul Allen has written "Idea Man" (Penguin/Portfolio, 2011), the first half of which is the most significant account to date of the founding of Microsoft and its early days at MITS in Albuquerque.
 See my review in MAKE magazine here.

 Scrolll down to see "The Sum of All Twilights," an animated gif of a total lunar eclipse.